 - Nutrition graduate Kelsey Griffith was recently nominated to serve as a Health Extension in the Peace Corps.

-- Oak Ridge Elementary recognized by the White House in Spring 2011 for meeting the HealthierUS School Challenge.
+- Oak Ridge Elementary recognized by the White House for meeting the HealthierUS School Challenge.

 Committment to Engagement